We’ve all been there.

 Feeling like a fraud is, to a large degree, about pretending to be someone you’re not.

-I’m afraid that you’ll discover who I truly am.
+I’m afraid that you’ll discover that I don’t know anything, that I’m worthless.

 But how is this a problem if I’m not pretending to be someone I’m not?